chipsalliance/sv-tests/README.md

 The purpose of this project is to find all the supported and missing SystemVerilog features in various Verilog tools.

+The report generated from the last passing master build can be viewed [here](https://symbiflow.github.io/sv-tests/).

 # Running

 Initialize the submodules: